 RFA Data Resources for Federal Agencies

 In order to comply with the Regulatory Flexibility Act (RFA), federal agencies must consider the impact of small entities when drafting their rules.
 Doing so requires detailed small business data.
 The Office of Advocacy (Advocacy) created the following summary of data resources to help federal regulators meet this need.
 This quick reference guide supplements the training and guidance Advocacy provides to help federal agencies comply with the Regulatory Flexibility Act.
 For in-depth guidance on developing an RFA analysis, agencies should consult Advocacy’s guide “A Guide for Government Agencies: How to Comply with the Regulatory Flexibility Act.”
 Advocacy also offers training to federal agencies on the RFA.
-To schedule an RFA training at your agency, contact advocacy@sba.gov.
+To schedule an RFA training at your agency, send an email to advocacy@sba.gov.

 Developing the RFA Analysis